What is arthritis?

 A common treatment for arthritis is medication, usually for pain manageability.
 Your physician may prescribe NSAID pain relievers, corticosteroids, antirheumatic drugs, or antibiotics for your arthritis treatment.
 Medication is easy – you pop it in your mouth, chase it with water, and your pain subsides shortly afterward.
 However, they can also cause some unfavorable side effects, and in some cases, they can be habit-forming.
 With NSAIDs, you run the risk of blood clots, heart attack, or stroke.
 With corticosteroids, you run the risk of cataracts, high blood sugar levels, and bone loss.
 Luckily, there is a much safer and healthier alternative to treating arthritis: physiotherapy.

-If you believe you may be experiencing arthritic pain, and you’re looking for relief without the harmful risk of drugs, call our office today.
+If you believe you may be experiencing arthritic pain, and you’re looking for relief without the harmful risk of drugs, call Vitality Physiotherapy and Wellness Center office today.
 We’ll set you up with a physiotherapist who can help you kick the meds and reduce your arthritis symptoms!

 The different types of arthritis: